kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% NMG.md

 - Added a few short GP Warps to Taris/Manaan
 - Added the optional Sewer GP Warp to Taris
-- Miscellaneous small corrections **[v2.2](https://web.archive.org/web/20191206184558/https://www.speedrun.com/kotor1/guide/d8i6l) (November 2019)**
+- Miscellaneous small corrections

+**[v2.2](https://web.archive.org/web/20191206184558/https://www.speedrun.com/kotor1/guide/d8i6l) (November 2019)**
 - Updated the ruleset to include GP Warps.

 **v2.1 (September 2019)**
 - Miscellaneous small fixes

 **v2.0 (June 2019)**
 - Switched the planet order to Manaan -> Tatooine -> Korriban
-* - This ensures Level 9 (and Knight Speed) before fighting Uthar and Yuthura **[v1.3](https://web.archive.org/web/20190530154822/https://www.speedrun.com/kotor1/guide/d8i6l) (May 2019)**
+  - This ensures Level 9 (and Knight Speed) before fighting Uthar and Yuthura

+**[v1.3](https://web.archive.org/web/20190530154822/https://www.speedrun.com/kotor1/guide/d8i6l) (May 2019)**
 - Moved the Transit Point set on Taris to save ~35 seconds.
 - Added more info about the Canderous trick on Lehon
 - Fixed a couple miscellaneous mistakes.

 **v1.2 (March 2019)**
 - Tweaked Character Build:
-* - Initial Attributes have 10 Charisma instead of 10 Wisdom
+  - Initial Attributes have 10 Charisma instead of 10 Wisdom
-* - Force Powers include Knight Valor/Disable Droid instead of Dominate Mind/Drain Life
+  - Force Powers include Knight Valor/Disable Droid instead of Dominate Mind/Drain Life

 **v1.1 (March 2019)**
 - Modified strategies for Assault Droid and Sith Governor fights
 - Added skip with Canderous on Lehon

 **v1.0 (March 2019)**
 - Converted the Beginner's Guide to this one
-- Scout->Jedi Guardian build with Two-Weapon/Flurry
+- Scout -> Jedi Guardian build with Two-Weapon/Flurry
 - Route is a blend of Any% and Glitchless

-[section=Closing]
+## Closing

 If you made it this far, congratulations!
 Thanks for reading the guide.
-Please let indykenobi know if you have any comments or questions (best way to contact is via Twitter or the KotOR Speedrunning Discord).
+Please let indykenobi know if you have any comments or questions (best way to contact is via the KotOR Speedrunning Discord).

 I'd like to acknowledge glasnonck and thinkshooter, whose runs got me into KotOR speedrunning, as well as glasnonck, sheepmetal, and wurwilf, who all discussed this category before it was implemented.